MakeSchool-Tutorials/Game-Of-Life-SpriteBuilder-Swift/P3-Finish-GOL/content.md

 This code requires some explanation.
 First we calculate the *cellWidth* and *cellHeight* by dividing the size of the grid by the amount of rows and columns.
 We iterate through two nested loops and create an array for each row of the grid and fill each row with Creatures.
 We calculate and assign a position for each creature using the *cellWidth*, *cellHeight*, *row* and *column* variables.
-As a test we set every creature to be alive so we can be sure this method works.

-After you've added this method run the game.
+#Test the grid

+Now, let's change the method to make sure everythign works.
+Since creatures are only visible when `isAlive` is `true`, change the last line of `setupGrid` from `creature.isAlive = false` to `creature.isAlive = true`.
+Now we should see all the creatures in our grid!

+Run the game to test things out.
 It should look like this:

 ![image](./GOF-GridComplete.png)

-Once you have confirmed that everything works out set creature.isAlive to false:

-	// make creatures visible to test this method,
-	// set to false once we know we have filled the grid properly creature.isAlive = false;
+If your game looks like the image above then everything worked!
+Set `creature.isAlive` to back to `false` since our test passed.

+#Adding user interaction

 When the player taps a cell, it should access the Creature that lives on that cell and kill it if it's alive, or bring it to life if its dead!